Save $1 with Theraflu

 There are many causes for body aches – a hard workout, a cold, the flu, or even something more serious.
-In some cases, a few days of rest may be all you need to relieve your symptoms, but some aches, especially ones that have lasted for a long time, may need professional diagnosis.1
+In some cases, a few days of rest may be all you need to relieve your symptoms, but some aches, especially ones that have lasted for a long time, may need a professional diagnosis.1

 Possible causes of short-term body aches1: